Alabama

 |

-The return envelope must be signed by the voter.
+An affidavit is printed on the return envelope, which must be signed by the voter.
 The clerk compares the signature on the envelope with the signature of the voter on the absentee ballot application.
 The absentee ballot is rejected and not counted if the signatures do not appear to have been made by the same person or if the affidavit is not properly completed.

 |